“You’ve fractured a bone”

 Can my osteo help?

-We can absolutely help you recover from a bone fracture.
+As osteopaths, we can absolutely help you recover from a bone fracture.
 We are unlikely to be your first port of call when you fracture a bone unless the underlying cause of your pain is a stress fracture.
 We do often see these before they are diagnosed by an x-ray or bone scan.
 Most people end up in the emergency department of a hospital following a fracture, and then once the initial period of healing is over, they will consult an osteopath for further help.
 Following a fracture, the muscles and joints close to the break will have been affected, decreasing your ability to move that body part.
-This is where we come in!
+This is where osteopathic treatment comes in.
+As osteos, we can help resolve any secondary muscle aches or muscle tightness that arise while you’re recovering from a fracture.
+Come and see us at the Rainham or Maidstone clinics and we’ll get you moving!

 Recently fractured a bone and have been given the all-clear to start rehabilitating?
 Book an appointment with us by clicking here.
 We’ll see your bones (and the rest of you) back to full health!